When domestic assault happens in front of a minor child, the crime is treated much more seriously in Tulsa, Oklahoma.

 Talk to your attorney.
 There is help out there.
 An experienced Tulsa assault and battery attorney can really help.

 When you are facing charges of any kind, it is always better to do it with the help of an experienced criminal defense attorney.
 Options are available to you.
-Call for a free consultation with an experienced Tulsa criminal defense attorney to discuss your available legal options.
+Call for a low-cost initial strategy session with an experienced Tulsa criminal defense attorney to discuss your available legal options.

 Contact the Tulsa Criminal Defense Law Firm by calling 918-756-9600 or toll free at 1-888-447-7262.
 If you prefer, you can use the box in the upper right-hand corner of this page to send a question or brief message.